Resource Guide

 Can Spreadsheet Server connect to multiple Yardi databases?

 Yes.
 Spreadsheet Server supports multiple connection profiles configured in the Application Configurator.
-Each profile can point to a different Yardi database (or different version of Yardi).
-Parameterized database connection tokens allow a single Excel template to switch between data sources at runtime.
-This is especially useful during Yardi version migrations when reports need to pull from both the legacy and current databases simultaneously to maintain reporting continuity.
+Parameterized connection tokens allow a single Excel template to switch between approved data sources at runtime.
+This can be useful during migrations when teams need reporting continuity across legacy and current reporting environments.

 14+ Custom SSS Reports Delivered